 Now, lastly, we compare full face masks vs standard masks

 Why are full face snorkel masks better than standard snorkel masks?

 We bring you the three main reasons of using a full face snorkel mask over a standard snorkel mask:

 Most masks come with a curved lens which extends behind your eyes, providing you with a clear 180 degree view.
 The frame of the mask is behind your vision line, meaning you don’t have a frame that could alter your view.

 Full face snorkel masks seal around your whole face, decreasing the chance of water sipping into the mask.
 You can even smile underwater, not worrying the water will get into the mask.

 - Natural breathing

 Full face masks allow you to inhale and exhale through either your nose or mouth.
 This helps you stay calmer and more relaxed while snorkeling.
 Also, the absence of a mouth piece makes snorkeling more comfortable and fun.

-Beards are simply not a great idea when it comes to snorkeling.
+Beards may look great, but they don’t help when it comes to snorkelling.
 They can prevent your mask from creating a proper watertight seal, leading to water leaking into the mask.
 However, by using some of the tips and tricks mentioned above, you can avoid this from happening.

 So, if you are an avid snorkeling fan, and find yourself with a rather large amount of facial hair, and are worried about your ability to snorkel, then you can rest peacefully tonight knowing that you don’t need to compromise your beard or your love of snorkeling.